cpske/ISP/assignment/week14.md

 8. **Deploy To Cloud by Saturday, 24 Nov, 12 midnight**.

-9. Add Logging to your application.
+9. **Add Logging** to your application.

-11. Create a thorough End-to-Ending test using Selenium.
-    * Must test many features of your app using Selenium to control browser.
-    * Use the most important features, including input and search.
-    * Must detect and report problems.
+    * Log all unexpected exceptions.
+    * Log user events.
+At least login and logout.

 ### Order of Info in README.md